pculture/mirovideoconverter3/README.md

 * FFmpeg2Theora (for conversions to Theora/Ogg)
 * GTK2 and its Python bindings (for the GTK UI)

+A copy of qtfaststart is bundled within this application, it is licensed under the GPL version 3 or (at your option) any later version.

+The copy was retrieved at:

+https://github.com/danielgtaylor/qtfaststart identified by commit eb8594d.

 On Debian/Ubuntu, that looks like:

     $ sudo apt-get install -y python2.7 ffmpeg ffmpeg2theora python-gtk2